Maldeir/FlexLayout/README.md

 ## Building the Project

-To compile the project just run webpack in the top level directory, this will compile and bundle flexlayout and the examples into the bundles dir.
-Once compiled the examples can be run by opening their index.html files.
+To compile the project just run webpack in the top level directory, this will compile and bundle flexlayout and the example into the bundles dir.
+Once compiled, the example can be run by opening their index.html file under examples/demo/index.html.

 To build the npm distribution run 'npm run build', this will create the artifacts in the dist dir.